-- Creating Parameters on page 27
+- · Creating Parameters on the next page

-- Assigning Values to Parameters on page 28
+- Assigning Values to Parameters on page 30

-- Using Parameters on page 31
+- Using Parameters on page 33

-Figure 5 shows an example of a step whose purpose is to validate all the input parameters required for the workflow.
+The following figure shows an example of a step whose purpose is to validate all the input parameters required for the workflow.
 This step provides output parameters that are consumed by the subsequent steps in the workflow.

-Note that Password type parameters are masked throughout the HP DMA user interface.
+Note: Password type parameters are masked throughout the HP DMA user interface.